channelaccess/ca_matlab/Readme.md

 channel.putNoWait(10.0);
 ```

 Beside the synchronous (i.e. blocking until the operation is done) versions of `get()` and `put(value)` there are also asynchronous calls.
 They are named `getAsync()` and `putAsync(value)`.
 Both functions immediately return with a handle for the operation, i.e. a so called Future.
-The Future can be used to wait at any location in the script to wait for the completion of the operation and retrieve the final value of the channel.
+This Future can be used to wait at any location in the script for the completion of the operation and retrieve the final value of the channel.

 Example asynchronous get: